-This document represents the author's effort to provide educational material and is not a peerreviewed publication.
-Neither the author, the FLCCC and its principals, nor any individual associated with FLCCC are responsible or liable for the use or misuse of the information provided.
+This document represents the author's effort to provide educational material and is not a peer-reviewed publication.
+The author is not responsible or liable for the use or misuse of the information provided.
 No guarantees of benefit or the absence of harm can be offered, and reliance on any information provided is solely at your own risk.